peterjc/thapbi-pict/examples/fungal_mock/README.rst

 simple database using the provided ``ITS1.fasta`` or ``ITS2.fasta`` file.
 It will then call the pipeline using the ``identity``, ``onebp`` and ``blast`` classifiers.

+Additionally for each primer set, it will generate an additional edit-graph at a higher minimum abundance threshold (to omit PCR noise etc).

 Metadata
 --------